-1.2.
+1.1.
 Scope

 This document covers the control plane functions involved in establishing MPLS-TP Label Switched Paths (LSPs) and Pseudowires (PWs).
 The control plane requirements for MPLS-TP are defined in the MPLS-TP requirements document [RFC5654].
 These requirements define the role of the control plane in MPLS-TP.
-In particular, Sections 2.4 and portions of the remainder of Section 2 of [RFC5654] provide specific control plane requirements.
+In particular, Section 2.4 of [RFC5654] and portions of the remainder of Section 2 of [RFC5654] provide specific control plane requirements.

 The LSPs provided by MPLS-TP are used as a server layer for IP, MPLS and PWs, as well as other tunneled MPLS-TP LSPs.
 The PWs are used to carry client signals other than IP or MPLS.
-The relationship between PWs and MPLS-TP LSPs is exactly the same as between PWs and MPLS LSPs in a Packet switched network (PSN).
+The relationship between PWs and MPLS-TP LSPs is exactly the same as between PWs and MPLS LSPs in an MPLS Packet Switched Network (PSN).
 The PW encapsulation over MPLS-TP LSPs used in MPLS-TP networks is also the same as for PWs over MPLS in an MPLS network.
-MPLS-TP also defines protection and restoration (or, collectively, recovery) functions.
+MPLS-TP also defines protection and restoration (or, collectively, recovery) functions, see [RFC5654] and [RFC4427].
 The MPLS-TP control plane provides methods to establish, remove and control MPLS-TP LSPs and PWs.
 This includes control of data plane, OAM and recovery functions.

-A general framework for MPLS-TP has been defined in [TP-FWK], and a survivability framework for MPLS-TP has been defined in [TP-SURVIVE].
-These document scope the approaches and protocols that will be used as the foundation for MPLS-TP.
-Notably, Section 3.5 of [TP-FWK] scopes the IETF protocols that serve as the foundation of the MPLS-TP control plane.
+A general framework for MPLS-TP has been defined in [RFC5921], and a survivability framework for MPLS-TP has been defined in [TP-SURVIVE].
+These document scope the approaches and protocols that are the foundation of MPLS-TP.
+Notably, Section 3.5 of [RFC5921] scopes the IETF protocols that serve as the foundation of the MPLS-TP control plane.
 The PW control plane is based on the existing PW control plane, see [RFC4447], and the PW end-to-end (PWE3) architecture, see [RFC3985].
 The LSP control plane is based on Generalized MPLS (GMPLS), see [RFC3945], which is built on MPLS Traffic Engineering (TE) and its numerous extensions.
-[TP-SURVIVE] focuses on LSPs, and the protection recovery functions that must be supported within MPLS-TP.
+[TP-SURVIVE] focuses on the recovery functions that must be supported within MPLS-TP.
 It does not specify which control plane mechanisms are to be used.

-The remainder of this document discusses the impact of MPLS-TP requirements on the control of PWs as specified in [RFC4447], [SEGMENTED-PW] and [MS-PW-DYNAMIC].
-This document also discusses the impact of the MPLS-TP requirements on the GMPLS signaling and routing protocols that are used to control MPLS-TP LSPs.
+The remainder of this document discusses the impact of the MPLS-TP requirements on the GMPLS signaling and routing protocols that are used to control MPLS-TP LSPs, and on the control of PWs as specified in [RFC4447], [SEGMENTED-PW], and [MS-PW-DYNAMIC].

-1.3.
+1.2.
 Basic Approach